splunk/public-o11y-docs/rum/rum-scenario-library/spa-custom-event.rst

 To create a custom event in Splunk RUM that measures likes on a blog post, Kai does the following:

-1. Kai creates a custom event called ``blog.likes`` to track how users are engaging with content on the Buttercup Blog.
+1. Kai creates a custom event called ``blog.likes`` to track how users engage with content on the Buttercup Blog.

 Here is an example of how Kai initializes the tracer and creates a custom event using the NPM package for Splunk RUM for Browser: